I Made a Lightweight Git Worktree Manager (Because I Couldn't Find One)

 Worktrees solve this by sharing .git metadata across multiple working directories.

-My use case: one AI agent was refactoring my web app's a11y while I reviewed how the current code handled an outdated media player.
-Same files, different contexts.
-I couldn't commit the half-done refactor, couldn't stash and lose the agent's state, couldn't review without a clean checkout.
-Worktrees gave me both contexts live simultaneously.
+My use case: One AI agent was refactoring my web app's a11y while I examined how the current code handled an out-of-date media player.
+Same files, but in different contexts.
+I couldn't commit the half-completed refactor, stash and lose the agent's state, or review without a clean checkout.
+Worktrees provided me with the ability to run both contexts concurrently.

 But git's syntax is awkward: